spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

     pytest .

-The tests suite is exhaustive and takes around 20 minutes to run.
+The test suite is exhaustive and takes several minutes to run.
 Often it is worth running only a subset of tests first around your changes before running the entire suite.